On the jump of the cover time in random geometric graphs: Upper bound for non-fixed radius

-\end{theorem} \begin{proof} First, make $C$ big enough such that $\beta r^d$ is at least 3 and that the dense cubes dominate a supercritical Bernoulli site percolation process.
+\end{theorem} \begin{proof} First, we may choose $r_0$ large enough such that $\beta r^d$ is at least 3 and that the dense cubes dominate a supercritical Bernoulli site percolation process with a parameter that only depends on $r_0$.
 Divide $\Lambda_n$ into disjoint $\alpha$-logarithmic strips of cubes $\mathrm{Q_i}$.
-We use the structure introduced in Subsection~\ref{subsection:random_path_good_cubes}, with the difference that we consider cubes $\mathrm{Q_i}$ instead of cubes $\mathrm{C_i}$, and dense cubes play the role of good cubes.
-Recall that we obtain the construction given there a.a.s.
+We use the structure introduced in Section~\ref{sec:randompaths}, with the difference that we consider cubes $\mathrm{Q_i}$ instead of cubes $\mathrm{C_i}$, and dense cubes play the role of good cubes.